 Proof if you are suing under Strict Liability

 You do not have to prove the dog’s owner, harborer, or keeper was negligent.
-With the exceptions of teasing, tormenting, or trespassing, the dog’s owner, harborer, or keeper is liable regardless of whether they did anything wrong.
+With the exception of teasing, tormenting, or trespassing, the dog’s owner, harborer, or keeper is liable regardless of whether they did anything wrong.

 You only need to prove the dog attacked you, knocked you down, or bit you and that the attack caused injuries and damages.